Qarj/WebImblaze/MANUAL.md

 <a name="verifytext"></a>
 #### verifytext
 Fetches from WebDriver / Selenium the details you specify.
 Used in conjuction with a verifypostive or verifynegative.
-Or perhaps you just want those details to appear in the http.log.
+Or perhaps you just want those details to appear in the http.txt.

 Separate additional items with commas.
 Example: